danmar/cppcheck/readme.md

 Any C++11 compiler should work.
 For compilers with partial C++11 support it may work.
 If your compiler has the C++11 features that are available in Visual Studio 2010 then it will work.
 If nullptr is not supported by your compiler then this can be emulated using the header lib/cxx11emu.h.

-To build the GUI, you need Qt.
+To build the GUI, you need Qt 5.

 When building the command line tool, [PCRE](http://www.pcre.org/) is optional.
 It is used if you build with rules.